kbase/kb_sdk/doc/kb_sdk_data_types.md

 ```

 ##### obtaining
-The following is a python snippet (e.g. for use in the SDK <module_name>Impl.py file) for retrieving a data object of this type.
+The following is a python snippet (e.g. for use in the SDK <module_name>Impl.py file) for retrieving the data object.

 ##### using
-The following is a python snippet (e.g. for use in the SDK <module_name>Impl.py file) for manipulating a data object of this type.
+The following is a python snippet (e.g. for use in the SDK <module_name>Impl.py file) for manipulating the data object.

 ##### storing
-The following is a python snippet (e.g. for use in the SDK <module_name>Impl.py file) for storing a data object of this type.
+The following is a python snippet (e.g. for use in the SDK <module_name>Impl.py file) for storing the data object.

 #### <A NAME="genome"></A>Genome